maxnyla/Pawsome/README.md

 ![tinypng image size saving results](assets/images/compression_results.png)

-# Wireframe
+## Wireframe

-The wireframe was designed using [Microsoft Paint]
-I created two wireframes for each html page, one for the mobile view and another for the desktop view.
+The wireframe was designed using [Microsoft Paint](https://jspaint.app/) I created two wireframes for each html page, one for the mobile view and another for the desktop view.
+I didn't want to change the design for the different pages unless it was totally necessary becuse of viewing limitations so I stuck to the same structure as much as possible.

 Below is a link to all my wireframes:

 [wireframes for MS1 PawSome](https://github.com/maxnyla/Pawsome/tree/master/assets/wireframes)

-# Visual Identity
+## Visual Identity

 - [LogoMakr](https://logomakr.com/) was used for the logo design.
+    For the logo, I wanted to use an image of a dog but make it a friendly, cartoon-like character to give the page a playful air.

-# User Stories
+## User Stories

 Users: